Rezar/Ubiqlog/README.md

 -	Recent version measures physical activity and location based on Google Play service.
 However in the source you can change it to the core version, if you are not willing to use Google Play Services.
 -	Visualizations are disabled in this version, because there is work ongoing to make something really different.

-Special thanks to Martin Tomitsch, Ping He and Victor Andrei Gugonatu for their design or development support.
+Special thanks to Yi Rong, Ping He, Martin Tomitsch and Victor Andrei Gugonatu for their design or development support.

 ####References:
 - Rawassizadeh, Reza, Martin Tomitsch, Katarzyna Wac, and A. Min Tjoa.
 "UbiqLog: a generic mobile phone-based life-log framework."
 Personal and Ubiquitous Computing 17, no. 4 (2013): 621-637.